Outline of the Corporate Governance System

 The Kurita Group has adopted a system of directors and corporate auditors.
 The Board of Directors and the Board of Corporate Auditors hold meetings on a regular basis.
 We have also appointed an external auditing firm as our accounting auditor.

-Organizations Established and Measures Implemented for Corporate Governance (2019.2.7)
+Organizations Established and Measures Implemented for Corporate Governance (As of April 1, 2019)

 Corporate Governance System Chart